tocco934/aws-foundry-ssl/README.md

 ### Future Considerations

-- The `ec2-user` and `foundry` users permissions easily conflict with each other eg. if you use SCP to upload things to `/foundrydata`
-  - Add script to fix `/foundrydata` permissions?
 - Is AWS LightSail even a possibility?
 - Improve CloudWatch logs (?)
 - Add upgrade scripts eg. for when NodeJS 20.x becomes the default
 - Add script to facilitate transfer between two EC2s?
 - Store LetsEncrypt PEM keys in AWS Secrets Manager and retrieve them instead of requesting new ones to work around the issuance limit (is that even possible / supported?)
-- Investigate FoundryVTT not wanting to save preferences (???)
 - Better ownership/permissions?
 - Automatically select the `x86_64` or `arm64` image based on instance choice